webosose/website/content/en/docs/tools/sdk/emulator/virtualbox-emulator/emulator-user-guide.md

 ## Connecting to the Emulator

-On the host machine, you can connect to the emulator from the shell or from the web browser.
+On the host machine, you can connect to the emulator in various ways.

 ### Connect from the Shell